abstractinfrastructure/k8s-intro-tutorials/storage/README.md

 ```
 $ kubectl get pv
 ```
-The PV were automatically reclaimed following the `ReclaimPolicy` that was set by the Storage Class.
+The PVs were automatically reclaimed following the `ReclaimPolicy` that was set by the Storage Class.

 ---